Lists and Tables

 Tables

 Tables put information together in rows and columns.
 Generally, rows combine to give multiple pieces of information about one object, and columns give the same piece of information for every object.
-Engineers use tables to organize and present lots of types of data clearly, like if you wanted water/steam equilibrium properties.

 It is especially useful for information that has a type and value (or values).
 A table has rows, and can have any number of columns within each row.
 Traditionally, to create a “grid-style” table, every row should have the same number of columns.
 The cell is the intersection of a row and column, and has some data in it.